NadeeTharuka/invoice-pdf-genarator/README.md

 # Invoice PDF Generator App

-This project is a simple React application for generating invoice PDFs.
+This project is a React application for generating invoice PDFs.
 It uses `jspdf` and `html2canvas` libraries to create a PDF from HTML content.

 ## Features